Portugal in the Reconquista: Truce, 1184–1189

-Siege of Silves, 1189
+The capture of Silves, 1189

 Walls and detached towers of the citadel of Silves.

 When Jerusalem was conquered by Saladin in October 1187, Pope Gregory VIII called for the Third Crusade.
 Sancho realized that a new wave of crusader fleets would soon pass by the Portuguese coasts on their way to Palestine.
 In 1189 ships from Denmark and Frisia called at Lisbon, and in June they attacked the castle of Alvor in Algarve.
 They were accompanied by Portuguese galleys as far as Gibraltar.

 A new crusader fleet called at Lisbon in 3 or 4 July and on this occasion king Sancho obtained their support for a planned attack against the major city of Silves, the most important one in the Gharb al-Andalus.

 On July 20, 1189, the Portuguese host set up camp close to Silves just as the crusader fleet arrived by sea and sailed up the River Arade.
 The city was first attacked the following day for about a month and a half it was subjected to a violent siege, in which siege engines were used.
 The inhabitants surrendered, together with the surrounding castles at Lagos, Alvor, Portimão, Monchique, Santo Estêvão, Carvoeiro, São Bartolomeu de Messines, Paderne e Sagres.

-The great Almohad campaigns, 1190–1191
+The great Almohad campaign of 1190

 Battle of the Reconquista represented in the Cantigas de Santa Maria.

 The Almohad Caliph Abu Yusuf Yacub al-Mansur had been planning a great campaign against Portugal at least since 1188, even before the conquest of Silves.
 The taking of this prestigious city by the Portuguese however caused outrage in the Maghreb and the Caliph ordered holy war to be preached.
-In April 1190 he crossed the Strait of Gibraltar at the head of a large army in besiged Silves in June.
+In April 1190 he crossed the Strait of Gibraltar at the head of a large army and besieged Silves in June.
 The Caliph however left his cousin Sayyid Yahya Ibn Umar at the command of operations and then left for Cordoba, where he met with ambassadors of King Alfonso VIII of Castile, who accepted a truce, leaving the Almohads free to focus on the planned attack against Portugal.

-1190 campaign

 From Cordoba, the Almohad Caliph proceeded to invade Portuguese territory, entering through the Alentejo.

 While Silves was under siege, Torres Novas was attacked and taken.
 Its defenders were granted freedom.
-The Caliph then personally besieged Tomar, a powerful Templar castle defended by Gualdim Pais, preceptor of the Templars in Portugal.
+The Caliph then personally besieged Tomar, a powerful Templar castle defended by Gualdim Pais, master of the Templars in Portugal.
 The Caliphs objective however was the important city and stronghold of Santarém.